A Prize Contest: Applying History to Clarify the COVID-19 Challenge

 In early April 2020, the American Historical Association issued a call for historians to apply their skills to help illuminate the challenge COVID-19 poses to our nation and the world.
 As the AHA Council wrote: “Historians can…play an important role by providing context, in this case shedding light on the history of pandemics and the utility of that history to policy formation and public culture.”

-To reinforce and support this call to action, the Stanton Foundation has launched a weekly contest to identify and reward what we judge the best new Applied History article or op-ed that illuminates the current coronavirus crisis.
-An advisory panel from the Applied History Project at Harvard Kennedy School’s Belfer Center will assist in the screening process.
-These articles should illuminate current challenges and policy choices by analyzing the historical record, especially precedents and analogues.
+To reinforce and support this call to action, the Stanton Foundation launched a weekly contest to identify and reward what we judge the best new Applied History article or op-ed that illuminates the current coronavirus crisis.
+An advisory panel from the Applied History Project at Harvard Kennedy School’s Belfer Center assisted in the screening process.
+Winning articles illuminated current challenges and policy choices by analyzing the historical record, especially precedents and analogues.